 Even if your child doesn’t run all over the place, these small fidgety habits can be a sign of ADHD behavior.

-Your Child Always Interrupts
+Your Daughter Always Interrupts

 A hallmark of ADHD bahvior is the inability to wait (for the impulsive type.
 There are three official types).
 I think the reason we tend to interrupt is because once we get a thought, we have a hard time holding on to it.
 So, we blurt it out as soon as we think of it.
 If your kids are chronic interrupters (past the preschool years, especially), it just might be a hidden sign of ADHD.

-Your Child’s Room is a Disaster
+Your Daughter’s Room is a Disaster